I love playing around with Node require, see a couple of previous blog posts and existing projects:

 the package.json (and install plugin and grunty as dependencies).

-In order to make this work, I avoided writing even a temporary Gruntfile.js
+In order to make this work, I avoided writing even a temporary Gruntfile.js, instead

 putting the configuration function directly into the module cache.